IoTThinks/EasyLoRaNode_LowPower/README.md

 * VCC -> 3.3+
 * GND -> GND

-Switch of LSN50 is ISP.
+Switch of LSN50 is ISP to upload code.

 ### 2.2 Use UART to debug
 * LSN50 -> CP1202 USB TTL